-DCS Mission: The Dean’s Council of Students exists to inspire love for Potter College.
+The Dean’s Council of Students exists to inspire love for Potter College.
 Above all, we seek to understand and address the college’s needs, especially those of PCAL faculty, students, and staff.
-We stand as an example of a supportive network—encouraging excellence, embracing community input, and investing energy into the lives of those around us as we spur Potter College students toward lives of service and success.
+We aspire to instill a sense of belonging within PCAL from the classroom and beyond.
+We stand out as an example of a supportive network–encouraging excellence, embracing community input, and investing energy into the lives of those around us as we spur Potter College students toward lives of service and success.

 Ambassadors are expected to:

 - Be a Potter College of Arts and Letters major

 - Attend our weekly meetings at 6pm on Monday

 - Maintain a 3.0 GPA or higher